dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 - `PointerEnteredCommandParameter`, of type `object`, which is the parameter that's passed to `PointerEnteredCommand`.
 - `PointerExitedCommand`, of type `ICommand`, which is the command to invoke when the pointer that's in the view's bounding area leaves that bounding area.
 - `PointerExitedCommandParameter`, of type `object`, which is the parameter that's passed to `PointerExitedCommand`.
-- `PointerMovedCommand`, of type `ICommand`, which is the command to invoke when the pointer moves while the pointer remains within the bounding area of the view.
+- `PointerMovedCommand`, of type `ICommand`, which is the command to invoke when the pointer moves while remaining within the bounding area of the view.
 - `PointerMovedCommandParameter`, of type `object`, which is the parameter that's passed to `PointerMovedCommand`.

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.